-Covered expenses include counseling and evaluation services to help you assess your breast and ovarian cancer susceptibility.
+Covered expenses include counseling and evaluation services to help you assess whether or not you are at increased risk for breast and ovarian cancer.

 f) Prenatal Care

 Prenatal care will be covered as preventive care for pregnancy-related physician office visits including the initial and subsequent history and physical exams of the pregnant woman (maternal weight, blood pressure, fetal heart rate check, and fundal height) received in a physician's, obstetrician's, or gynecologist's office.